Monster Rancher 2

-Monster Rancher 2, known in Japan as Monster Farm 2 (モンスターファーム２, Monsutā Fāmu Tsū), is a 1999 PlayStation video game, and the second installment in the Monster Rancher series.
+Monster Rancher 2, known in Japan as Monster Farm 2 (モンスターファーム２, Monsutā Fāmu Tsū), is a life simulation role-playing video game developed and published by Tecmo for the PlayStation.
+It is the second installment in the Monster Rancher series.
 It is the first game in the franchise to be released in Europe and PAL region, where it was published in October 2000 under the name Monster Rancher.

-A port for Nintendo Switch, iOS, and Android has been released in Japan on September 17, 2020.
+A port for Nintendo Switch, iOS, and Android was released by Tecmo's successor Koei Tecmo in Japan on September 17, 2020.
 An updated version for iOS, Nintendo Switch and Microsoft Windows via Steam was released worldwide on December 9, 2021 as part of the compilation titled Monster Rancher 1 & 2 DX along with Monster Rancher.

 Gameplay

 This game involves raising, fighting, and breeding monsters.
 The main character is never seen on screen and never talks to anyone directly.
 Instead, all of the dialog and action is done by the trainer's assistant Colt and her toucan Joy.
 The player chooses their actions and choices through menu options.

 Tournaments, from which money, items, and fame can be earned, are held throughout the year.
 However, only by winning an IMa Official Cup, four of which are held each year, can breeders and monsters earn higher ranks.
-As a monster's rank increases, it gains access to higher level tournaments.
+As a monster's rank increases, it gains access to higher-level tournaments.

 Monsters begin life knowing a small number of moves that can be used in battle, with more learned through training.
-To perform a move, a monster must expend some “guts,” which regenerate constantly during battle.
+To perform a move, a monster must expend some "guts", which regenerate constantly during battle.
 Each move can only be performed while within a particular range of an opponent, and from close range monsters can knock opponents back.

 Besides the monster types the player can unlock from the beginning, there are many more which the player can raise.
 There are three different ways in which to unlock new monster types for raising: plot events, expedition, and errantry.
 The most common way these new monsters are given to the player is by the gain of an item, which when used to combine monsters, will produce this new type.
 After that happens, CDs will now be allowed to produce monsters of that type.